DNA-styx/SBPP-Dependencies/README.md

-# SBPP-Dependency-Downloader
+# SBPP-Dependency

-A automated download of all dependences required to install SourceBann++.
+A automated archive of all dependences required to install SourceBann++.
 For use with web hosts that don't allow/support SSH access<br>

 ## Getting Started